simonbriers/weathercanvasai/README.md

    - `api_key_openweathermap`: Your OpenWeatherMap API key.
 Used for fetching weather data.
    - `api_key_googlemaps`: Your Google Maps API key.
 Used for location services.
    - `location_name`: A default or custom location for weather and image context.
-   - `image_model_name`: Choice between 'dall-e-2' and 'dall-e-3' for image generation.
    - `gpt_model_name`: Select between 'gpt-3.5-turbo' or 'gpt-4' for text generation.

-     The choice of the ChatGPT and Dalle models is final for your installation.
+     The choice of the ChatGPT model is final for your installation.
 If you want to switch, you need to uninstall and reinstall the integration.

 ## Entities and Services
 This integration creates two entities and provides three services: